JAMelendezD/GameofLife/README.md

 # Game of Life

+The idea is to write my initial Python Game of Life implementation in other languages as faithful as possible to the Python code.

 | Language    | Command                            | Memory   | Lines | Characters | Time         |
 | ----------- | -----------------------------------| -------- | ----- | ---------- | ------------ |
 | C (O3)      | `./conways 500 500 1000`           | 3 Mb     |  92   |   2876     | 9.35 sec     |